MicrosoftDocs/iis-docs/iis/troubleshoot/diagnosing-http-errors/how-to-use-http-detailed-errors-in-iis.md

 ---
 title: "How to Use HTTP Detailed Errors in IIS 7.0 | Microsoft Docs"
 author: rick-anderson
-description: "Every Web-Site Administrator or Web Developer has seen '404 - File not found' , '401 - Unauthorized' or '500 - Server Error' messages in his browser.
+description: "Every Web-Site Administrator or Web Developer has seen '404 - File not found', '401 - Unauthorized' or '500 - Server Error' messages in his browser.
 This ar..." ms.author: iiscontent
 manager: soshir
 ms.date: 12/12/2007